meenakshiar/looplist/README.md

 # 🔁 LoopList

-A social streak tracker for micro-habits.
-Build better habits with visual streaks and community accountability.
+A social habit tracker designed for micro-habits.
+Strengthen your routines with visual streaks and stay motivated through community support.

 🎥 Watch Demo